 Rob Pickels 08:52

-And I love research that does this, because they have graphs that show pre posts for every single subject.
+And I love research that does this because they have graphs that show pre-posts for every single subject.
 And this is a really important aspect of research that we don’t always talk about.
 Usually we just talk about group means and one group did better than the other group, therefore, it was a worthwhile treatment.
 But if 50% of that group did better, and 50% didn’t do better at all, it wasn’t worthwhile for everyone.
-So it was interesting to look at that.
-And yeah, you’re right on that beep test the longer group, universally, I’m looking at it right now.
-There was basically two people in that group that didn’t change much and everyone else improved quite a bit.
-Yep.
+So it was interesting to look at that and yeah, you’re right on that beep test the longer group, universally – I’m looking at it right now – there was basically two people in that group that didn’t change much and everyone else improved quite a bit.

-So to be this is actually some confirmation of things I’ve heard some really good coaches talk about so I saw something was similar with Dean Gulledge.
-I’ve seen this with Neil Henderson.
-Where local can do my bad where I opt in with athletes just immediately move into those really high intensity two bodice type intervals short, super high intensity and I go well, it’s going to improve both your aerobic side and your anaerobic side.
-Well, as we’re seeing here, that’s true and about half of people, but the other half, maybe not so much, you’re just gonna get that anaerobic capacity improvement.
-So I have seen coaches that as they’re moving closer into the season, they’ll first do that more traditional, or what they’re calling the standard high intensity here, to really hit that aerobic side, and then move into a few weeks of the super high intensity to hit that anaerobic side.
+Yup, so this is actually some confirmation of things I’ve heard some really good coaches talk about.
+I saw something was similar with Dean Gulledge, I’ve seen this with Neal Henderson, where I can do – my bad, where I opt in with athletes just immediately move into those really high intensity Tabata type intervals, the short, super high intensity and I go “well, it’s going to improve both your aerobic side and your anaerobic side”.
+Well, as we’re seeing here, that’s true in about half of people, but the other half, maybe not so much, you’re just gonna get that anaerobic capacity improvement, so I have seen coaches that, as they’re moving closer into the season, they’ll first do that more traditional or what they’re calling the standard high intensity here to really hit that aerobic side, and then move into a few weeks of the super high intensity to hit that anaerobic side.
 And what I’m seeing here is a justification for that, because certainly everybody doing the standard intervals, those four minute intervals, saw improvements on the aerobic side.
 And everybody saw improvements on the anaerobic side with the short intensity.
-So most consistent gains is going to be do the aerobic, then do the super high intensity.
-Yeah, it’s interesting.
+So most consistent gains is going to be “do the aerobic, then do the super high intensity”.

 Rob Pickels 10:47

-For me, I’m just thinking about this personally, I typically actually start with the shorter, shorter recovery intervals, because I find them a little bit easier.
-So when I’m working up towards, you know, a higher continuous consumption of vO to max with my workouts and trying to push that aerobic capacity.
-Yeah, it is a little bit easier for me to do 3030s and 2010s.
-And that’s almost like the half step to get me to these four to eight minute intervals, which for somebody who is a natural sprinters are pretty tough, and no fun to tell you the truth, in my opinion.
-Well, I’ve
+Yeah, it’s interesting, for me, I’m just thinking about this personally, I typically actually start with the shorter, shorter recovery intervals, because I find them a little bit easier.
+So when I’m working up towards, you know, a higher continuous consumption of vO2 max with my workouts and trying to push that aerobic capacity, yeah, it is a little bit easier for me to do 30-30s and 20-10s and that’s almost like the half step to get me to these four to eight minute intervals, which for somebody who is a natural sprinters are pretty tough, and no fun to tell you the truth, in my opinion.

-certainly seen that with even a lot of coaches who liked the more traditional approach to training that, in that very early season, they’re gonna give their athletes some of that super high intensity work.
-And the arguments I’ve heard for that are, this is not the scientific way to put it
+Well, I’ve certainly seen that with even a lot of coaches who liked the more traditional approach to training that, in that very early season, they’re gonna give their athletes some of that super high intensity work.
+And the arguments I’ve heard for that are – this is not the scientific way to put it –

 Rob Pickels 11:43

-of opens you up, it gives you that ability to tolerate the pain a little more.
-So then when you move into threshold intervals or something a little more aerobic, you can do them a little harder, just because that anaerobic system has been turned around here, you still little pain.
+No, it’s just more – it kind of opens you up, it gives you that ability to tolerate the pain a little more so then when you move into threshold intervals or something a little more aerobic, you can do them a little harder, just because that anaerobic system has been turned around here, reduced little pain.

 Rob Pickels 12:03